 Why do Asian men and women suffer hair loss?

-Up in smoke: smoking can cause hair loss
+Smoking can cause hair loss

-How does Asian men hair loss occur?
+How does hair loss occur in Asian women?

 Hair restoration for Asian hair loss